sedol1339/files/abstracts.md

 Cohen, J. M., Ghorbani, B., Krishnan, S., Agarwal, N., Medapati, S., Badura, M., ...Gilmer, J. (2022).
 Adaptive Gradient Methods at the Edge of Stability. arXiv, 2207.14484.
 Retrieved from https://arxiv.org/abs/2207.14484v1

+    - We empirically demonstrate that in daptive full-batch gradient methods, the sharpness (maximum eigenvalue of the preconditioned Hessian) typically equilibrates at a certain numerical value — the stability threshold of a GD
+    - Thus we extent previous works where the same was confirmed for non-adaptive methods
+    - However, behavior of adaptive gradient methods in this regime differs in a significant way from that of non-adaptive methods in the classical EoS regime: we find that adaptive gradient methods at the “Adaptive Edge of Stability” can and do enter high-curvature regions
+    - Thus, adaptive gradient methods sometimes lack the implicit inductive bias that blocks non-adaptive methods from converging to high-curvature solutions

 Courtois, A., Morel, J.-M., & Arias, P. (2022).
 Can neural networks extrapolate?
 Discussion of a theorem by Pedro Domingos. arXiv, 2211.03566.
 Retrieved from https://arxiv.org/abs/2211.03566v1

     - We discuss a theorem proved in https://arxiv.org/abs/2012.00152